vrilcode/node-red-wnsm/README.md

 # Wiener Netze Smart Meter API node for Node-RED

 This package provides a node for [Node-RED](https://nodered.org/) to access the Wiener Netze Smart Meter API (see references).
 You can retrieve consumption values (Verbrauchsdaten), meter readings (Zählerstände) and metadata of metering points (Zählpunkte).
-Minimal example flows are included in directory `contrib`.
+Minimal example flows are included in directory `examples`.

 # Installation